allnulled/ui-script-language/README.md

 ## Notes

 The language is just an instrument to save a set of web components based on Vue.js.
 So, please, take into account that the most important thing are the components, while the language is just a way to put them all together, and present them in a nice and friendlier way.
 But it is not that important, the main point are the components.

+## Philosophy

+The `ui-script-language` is conceived to make user interface prototyping fast and funny.
+But it's just HTML under the hood, so it is to be remarked that the components are the most interesting part of the project.